SEEDS

 How to Plant

 Evenly scatter mix across the area.
-Seeding rate is approximate.
+Vermiculite (a natural mineral found in potting soil) is added to the seeds to make spreading them easier.
+Seeding rate is very approximate.
 Planting too dense can cause leggy, crowded plants.
 Planting too sparse can allow too many weeds to outcompete young seedlings.
-Seeds should not be covered with soil or raked in.
-Very lightly water the area to help the seeds contact the soil and keep them from blowing away.
+Seeds should NOT be covered with soil or raked in.
+Water the area to help the seeds contact the soil and keep them from blowing away, and keep soil moist until seedlings take off.
+Some seeds will sprout later than others.
+Make sure seedlings don't dry out while they're getting established.
 If planting in winter, watering is not necessary as natural snowfall will help keep seeds in place.

 Maintenance

-Be patient!
-These plants can take 2-3 years to mature/bloom.
+-Be patient!
+Perennial plants can take 1-3 years to mature/bloom.
 But then you'll be rewarded with year after year of beautiful flowers!
 Although native plants are low maintenance once established, they will do best when given extra care when getting started.
 Don't stress if the area looks sparse early on, as germination and growth can be slow to get going.